tensorflow/tensorflow/tensorflow/contrib/distribute/README.md

 We've been optimizing the performance of standalone client mode.
-If you notice high latency between your laptop and your cluster, you can reduce that latency by running your run your model binary in the cluster.
+If you notice high latency between your laptop and your cluster, you can reduce that latency by running your model binary in the cluster.

 ## Caveats